A Sequential Empirical Central Limit Theorem for Multiple Mixing Processes with Application to B-Geometrically Ergodic Markov Chains: Introduction

 Recently, \citet{DehDurVol09} have developed a technique to prove empirical process CLTs for Markov chains and dynamical systems that do not necessarily satisfy any of the standard mixing conditions.
-The technique has been extended by \hyperref[ref:DehDur11]{Dehling} \hyperref[ref:DehDur11]{and} \hyperref[ref:DehDur11]{Durieu} \citeyearpar{DehDur11}, \citet{DurTus12} and \citet{DehDurTusPRE1} to multivariate empirical processes and to empirical processes indexed by classes of functions.
-Among the examples that could be treated by the new techniques are $\B$-geometrically ergodic Markov chains, for which the empirical process CLT could be established.
-It is the goal of the present paper to extend these techniques to the sequential empirical process.
+The technique has been extended by \citet{DehDur11}, \citet{DurTus12} and \citet{DehDurTus14a} to multivariate empirical processes and to empirical processes indexed by classes of functions.
+Among the examples that could be treated by the new techniques are $\B$-geometrically ergodic Markov chains, dynamical systems with a spectral gap on the transfer operator and ergodic automorphisms of the $d$-dimensional torus, for which the empirical process CLT could be established.
+It is the goal of the present paper to extend these techniques to the sequential empirical process, with a special focus on $\B$-geometrically ergodic Markov chain.
+To this aim, we shall develop a sequential empirical CLT under multiple mixing (see definition in \autoref{def:mm}) that can be applied to this situation.

+To illustrate our results, we present applications to a number of concrete examples.
+E.g., we establish a new sequential empirical process CLT for a class of Lipschitz models that contract on average; see Section \ref{Iterative}.
+We also present an application to ergodic torus automorphisms, and to expanding maps of the unit interval.
+These last two examples have recently also been investigated by \citet{DedMerPen13} and by \citet{DedMerRio13}, who obtained results similar to ours.

 Sequential empirical process CLTs can be applied to the study of the asymptotic distribution of change-point tests based on the empirical distribution function.
 Suppose $(X_i)_{i\in\No}$ is a stochastic process with marginal distribution functions $\mu_1,\mu_2,\ldots$.
 Given the observations $X_1,\ldots,X_n$, we want to test the hypothesis $\mathbf{H}_0$: \emph{``the process is stationary with marginal distribution $\mu$''} against the alternative $\mathbf{H}_A$: \emph{``there exists a $k^* \in \{1,\ldots,n-1\}$ such that $(X_1,\ldots, X_{k^*})$ and $(X_{k^* +1},\ldots,X_n)$ are both stationary with different marginal distributions''}.
 We propose the test statistic